Various Partner Options: Getting Pregnant and HIV

 View this section as a separate fact sheet

-There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are a man living with HIV who is either single or in a same-sex relationship, the options below for having a child will help you understand what might be best for you and prepare you for discussions with your health care provider.
+There are several different options for reducing the chances of passing on HIV while trying to conceive (get pregnant; have a baby).
+If you are a man living with HIV who is either single or in a same-sex relationship, the options below can help you understand what might be best for you and prepare for discussions with your healthcare provider(s) and others.
 (For other options and more general information, you can return to the main "Getting Pregnant and HIV" page.)

 Semen Analysis

 The US Department of Health and Human Services (DHHS) recommends semen analysis for men living with HIV before trying to get pregnant.
 Men living with HIV may have fertility problems more often than HIV-negative men.
-Making sure your sperm is fertile before you start trying to get pregnant can help you choose the best method for getting pregnant.
+Making sure your sperm is fertile before you start trying to have a child can help you choose the best method for getting pregnant.

 Analyzing semen for fertility (ability to achieve pregnancy) is a simple procedure that requires a semen sample.
 However, it can sometimes be difficult to find a facility willing to analyze the semen of a man living with HIV (see below for help finding facilities and providers).
 In the US, this analysis is usually not covered by insurance.